deanshub/downloader/readme.md

 TORRENTS_DIR=<Torrent files directory - default is DOWNLOAD_DIR/torrents>
 ADMINS_CHATID=<Telegram chat Ids of admins seperated with comma>
 UPDATE_INTERVAL=<time interval to check for a new release (0 to disable) - default is 1d>
+LOCAL_API_ROOT=<Local API root - if you have a telegram-bot-api running on your machine, you can use http://127.0.0.1:8081>
 ```

 ## Prebuilt Docker images